AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 * First crack in lies: The bachelor university offers exam and assignment extensions if you had a valid mental illness diagnosis.

+* The reveal on the cost Malaysia's public healthcare treatment for each consultation (including medication) is RM 5.
+Needing to wait for one month is irrelevant as I can wait for that long.

 ### The Great Betrayal

 To do: